Exclusive - U.S. not planning to contribute money at Iraq reconstruction conference: officials

 “The fact that we’re not putting any money up will weaken our case, and that’s unfortunate.”

-A U.S. official in Baghdad said the U.S. role in the Kuwait conference would be focused on opportunities “for true private-sector investment or public-private partnerships with the Iraqi government.”
+A U.S. official in Baghdad said the American role in the Kuwait conference would be focused on opportunities “for true private-sector investment or public-private partnerships with the Iraqi government.”

 “What we are trying to do in Kuwait next week is to put together companies that want to look at Iraq ... and possibly also talk about ways to finance projects,” added the official, speaking on condition of anonymity.